Fant0mchik/Maps-Scraper/README.md

 # 📍 Google Maps Collector CLI

-This project is a dual-language guide for using the Google Maps Company Collector via the command line interface.
+Dual-language project guide for using the Google Maps Places Collector via the command line interface.

 ---